rafalh/mtasa_txbuild/README.md

 --------
 Toxic Build consists of some native components that needs to be built using a C++ compiler.
 The project uses CMake build system.
 Source code is in `src` directory.

 On Windows Visual Studio can be used for building (it has CMake support built-in).
 Alternatively MinGW can be used with a separate CMake GUI tool.
+Building can be avoided by downloading `txbuild-bin-win32.zip` file from [Releases](https://github.com/rafalh/mtasa_txbuild/releases) page and unpacking it in the root directory (preserving `bin` subdirectory).

 On Linux GCC and CMake can be installed from distribution package manager.